 All environmental documents/reports prepared for IHDA must follow the format specified in ASTM Standard E1527-13.
 Requests to alter the specified format should be directed to one of the individuals listed at the end of these guidelines.
 In addition to the ASTM requirements, the body of the Phase I ESA must address all of the items listed below by providing a professional opinion or recommendation as to the effect of the items below on the site, and indicate if additional research and/or testing is required.
-Even though some of the items are non-scope relative to the ASTM E1527-13 standards, they are still required to be addressed as a condition of IHDA funding.
+Even though some of the items are not within a base service requirement relative to the ASTM E1527-13 standards, they are still required to be addressed as a condition of IHDA funding.